plmqaz-bot/wholeren/README.md

 Return don't close modal --DONE

-Add commet to contract or service or application.
+Add commet to contract or service or application.-DONE

 Filters as needed.